 After screeding the bedding material, the pavers are placed on this layer.
 Paver installation can be by hand or with mechanical equipment.
 Border courses consisting of mostly whole (uncut) pavers are typically used against curbs at PICP edges and at transitions to other pavement surfaces.
 Paving units abutting border courses should be cut to fill spaces prior to compaction.
+Cuts should provide gaps around the entire perimeter of the stone that are consistent with the typical joint size - this will allow for proper interlock between units and prevent direct paveron-paver contact.
+Cut units should be no smaller than one-third of a whole unit if subject to vehicular traffic.

-PICP paver compaction shows that pavers need to be set about $\frac{3}{-inch}$ (19 mm) above their final elevation before compaction and $\frac{3}{-inch}$ (10 mm) after compaction to account for downward movement.
+PICP paver compaction shows that pavers need to be set about 3⁄4-inch (19 mm) above their final elevation before compaction and 3⁄4-inch (10 mm) after compaction to account for downward movement.